nihcas700/ExternalSort/README.md

-This project contains the implementations of in-memory and diskbased sorting algorithms and compares their runtimes across various optimizations.
+This project contains the implementations of the diskbased sorting algorithms and compares their runtimes across various optimizations.
 The code was run on a machine with 8-core CPU with 32 GB RAM with macOS 14.2 .

 # External Sort